Training Agreements with Provinces and Territories

 - connecting employers and persons with disabilities; and

 Labour Market Development Agreements

-Programs offered through labour market development agreements provide support to unemployed persons, particularly those who are eligible for Employment Insurance benefits.
+Programs offered through Labour Market Development Agreements (LMDAs) provide support to unemployed persons, particularly those who are eligible for Employment Insurance benefits.

 Training for Older Workers

-The Targeted Initiative for Older Workers is a cost-shared initiative that provides unemployed older workers typically aged 55 to 64 with employment assistance services, skills upgrading and work experience.
+The Targeted Initiative for Older Workers is a federal-provincial/territorial cost-shared initiative that provides unemployed older workers typically aged 55 to 64 with employment assistance services, skills upgrading and work experience.